Grant Township meetings will be easier to hear

-GRANT TOWNSHIP – Audience members will soon have assistance in hearing board deliberations at meetings in the Grant Township Hall.
+GRANT TWP. – Audience members will soon have assistance in hearing board deliberations at meeting held in the Grant Township Hall.

 The board approved a $830 quote for a sound system from Computer Refinery of Shelby.
 The quote includes equipment and installation.